 Yes, it is very touristic, and a little more expensive.
-But, I also think a visit here is a must-do, especially for the famous sacher torte.
+But, I also think a visit here is a must-do for your 1 day in Vienna, especially for the famous Sacher torte.
 Sacher Café is a gorgeous historic café located in the Sacher hotel.
 They have a variety of delicious pastries and treats but the sacher torte really is a must!
 Paired with a cup of Viennese coffee or a glass of wine… YUM.

 Psst: Hoping to get some amazing travel photos of yourself?
 Have you considered booking a photoshoot with a local photographer?
 Localgrapher offers photoshoots around the world for solo travellers, couples, friends, and families.
 I did a shoot in Santorini and it was fun and resulted in amazing photos.
 Check out my experience here.